Rome, Floyd County to get $30M from stimulus funds

 If providing broadband access to underserved portions of the county is a feasible use of the funds, County Manager Jamie McCord said it's high on his list.

-"I would love to be able to put some of this into broadband, or the infrastructure for broadband," County Manager Jamie McCord said.
-"We don't particularly want to be in the broadband business but with the pandemic we saw very quickly you can't shelter in place without broadband."
+"I would love to be able to put some of this into broadband, or the infrastructure for broadband," McCord said.
+"We don't particularly want to be in the broadband business, but with the pandemic we saw very quickly you can't shelter in place without broadband."

-At this point, Rich said, he's informed the city commissioners these funds will be available but they've not had a discussion on how to use the funds.
+At this point, Rich said, he's informed the city commissioners these funds will be available but they've not had a discussion on how to use the money.

 Both the city and county are also waiting on the GMA to release guidance on how the allocation can be used.

 At least initially it appears local governments can recoup lost revenue resulting from the pandemic.
-For instance, the Parks and Recreation Department or the Forum River Center, which is currently being used as a courthouse annex.
+For instance, from canceled activities at the Parks and Recreation Department or the Forum River Center, which is currently being used as a courthouse annex.

 "We don't make money on those, but we certainly lost revenue," McCord said.